 How to give feedback with a growth mindset approach

 1) Reframe the feedback mindset & create a common language

 First and foremost, employees need to shift their mindset around feedback – it’s not something that should be feared.
 On the contrary, the opposite should be feared.
 Not receiving continuous feedback impedes performance.

 When both manager and employee are able to embrace feedback, more successful performance management conversations can ensue.
 Performance conversations transition from the check-in-the box tasks to opportunities to improve and develop.
 To that end, there should be a common language around feedback.
 For example, your organization may want to recast ‘negative’ feedback as ‘developmental’ feedback.
 Your organization may also want to get rid of ratings as ratings can sometimes do more harm than good.

 We also encourage that feedback becomes a regular occurrence at your organization.
 There are vast amounts of research that suggest that continuous feedback is better for developing, engaging, and motivating your employees.
-We would also encourage the use of 360 feedback if you organization is agile, composed of multiple different teams (if you are looking for 360 feedback software, check out Pavestep).
+We would also encourage the use of 360 feedback if you organization is agile, composed of multiple different teams.

 One thing that should be highlighted here: there is a science and art to feedback.
 Great job isn’t going to inspire anyone.
 Feedback has to be constructive – focusing on the behaviors and actions of the individual.
 This is how a culture of feedback is created.